zzzprojects/learn-orm/tutorials/dapper-extensions/delete-data.md

 # Delete Data

 Deleting an entity is the easiest because it only requires a unique `Id` to identify the deleted entity.

 The **Dapper Extensions** library provides `Delete` and `DeleteList` extension methods to delete existing data from the database.

-The following example deletes a single new record using the `Delete` method.
+The following example deletes a single record using the `Delete` method.

 ```csharp
 private static void DeleteSingleAuthor()